-The size and type of your premises and the risk to the occupants will determine the complexity of emergency escape lighting required.
-In smaller premises where borrowed lighting/torches are not appropriate, then single 'stand-alone' escape lighting units may be adequate.
-These can sometimes be combined with exit or directional signs.
+In simple premises where borrowed lighting is not suitable in areas used by the public, single 'stand-alone' escape lighting units may be sufficient and these can sometimes be combined with exit or directional signs.
 The level of general illumination should not be significantly reduced by the sign.